mbahvw/kit-katacoda-scenarios/kubectl-advance/step6.md

  The `kubectl top` allows you to see the resource consumption for nodes or pods, and it needs a metrics server installed in order to output the metrics pods and nodes metrics collected from the metric server.

+let's deploy the metric server:
+`kubectl create -f ~/deploy/kubernetes/`{{execute}}

-We have already installed the metric server in the back, therefore, let's verify that we are getting a response from the metric server API:
+Let's verify that we are getting a response from the metric server API:

 `kubectl  get --raw /apis/metrics.k8s.io/`{{execute}}